rstacruz/til-2020/posts/2018/arch-linux-installation-summarized.md

 <!-- {.-literate-style} -->

 Edit your mirror list, and move the geographically-closest location to you up the list.
-Don't skip this step­it'll be the difference between a 30-minute install and a 5-minute install!
+Don't skip this step!
+It'll likely be the difference between a 45-minute install and a 5-minute install.

 ```bash
 # Find your closest country, and bring it up